PolicyLink

 PolicyLink is a national research and action institute dedicated to advancing economic and social equity.
 It focuses on policies affecting low-income communities and communities of color.
-It is a nonprofit organization based in Oakland, California, with branch offices in New York City; Washington, DC; and Los Angeles.
+It is a nonprofit organization based in Oakland, California.

 Background

-Founded in 1999 by Angela Glover Blackwell, PolicyLink aims to create sustainable communities by improving communities' access to quality jobs, affordable housing, good schools, transportation, and other prerequisites for healthy neighborhoods.
+Founded in 1999 by Angela Glover Blackwell and currently led by CEO Michael McAfee and President Ashleigh Gardere, PolicyLink aims to create sustainable communities by improving communities' access to quality jobs, affordable housing, good schools, transportation, and other prerequisites for healthy neighborhoods.
 Taking an approach that emphasizes localism, it pursues its mission by facilitating local organizations and grassroots organizers.
 The group shares its findings and analyses through its website, publications and blog; it also convenes national summits, and holds briefings with national and local policymakers.
 PolicyLink is staffed by attorneys and public policy experts in California, Washington, D.C., and New York.

 As of 2021, PolicyLink holds a 4-star rating from Charity Navigator, based on an overall score of 95.45 out of 100.